 MOD ASP/32A19/2

-19.99 § 39 When a station6 operating in the maritime mobile service or the maritime mobile-satellite service is required to use maritime mobile service identities, the responsible administration shall assign the identity to the station in accordance with the provisions described in Annex 1 of Recommendation ITU-R M.585-6.
+19.99 § 39 When a station6 operating in the maritime mobile service or the maritime mobile-satellite service is required to use maritime mobile service identities, the responsible administration shall assign the identity to the station in accordance with the provisions described in Annexes 1 to 3 of Recommendation ITU-R M.585-7.
 In accordance with No. 20.16, administrations shall notify the Radiocommunication Bureau immediately when assigning maritime mobile service identities.
-(WRC-12)
+(WRC-15)

 MOD ASP/32A19/3

-19.102 3) The types of maritime mobile service identities shall be as described in Annex 1 of Recommendation ITU-R M.585-6.
-(WRC-12)
+19.102 3) The types of maritime mobile service identities shall be as described in Annexes 1 to 3 of Recommendation ITU-R M.585-7.
+(WRC-15)

 19.110 C − Maritime mobile service identities (WRC-07)